pkardas/notes/books/speech-and-language-processing.md

 Classification: *The Sigmoid*

-Sigmoid function - takes a real value (even x -> infinity) and maps it to the range [0, 1].Nearly linear near 0.
+Sigmoid function - takes a real value (even x -> infinity) and maps it to the range [0, 1].
+Nearly linear near 0.
 This is extremely useful for calculating eg. *P(y=1|x)* - belonging to the class.
 $$
 z = weights\ of \ feature\ vector\ *\ x + bias
 $$